What is Economics about?

-The management of a business unit generally needs to make strategic, tactical and operational decisions.
+- The management of a business unit generally needs to make strategic, tactical and operational decisions.
 A few examples of issues requiring decision making in the context of businesses are illustrated below: Should our firm be in this business?

 Business Economics, also referred to as Managerial Economics, generally refers to the integration of economic theory with business practice.
 While the theories of Economics provide the tools which explain various concepts such as demand, supply, costs, price, competition etc., Business Economics applies these tools in the process of business decision making.
 Thus, Business Economics comprises of that part of economic knowledge, logic, theories and analytical tools that are used for rational business decision making.
 In brief, it is Applied Economics that fills the gap between economic theory and business practice.

-Business Economics has close connection with Economic theory (Micro as well as Macro-Economics), Operations Research, Statistics, Mathematics and the Theory of Decision-Making.
+Business Economics has a close connection with Economic theory (Micro as well as Macro-Economics), Operations Research, Statistics, Mathematics and the Theory of Decision-Making.
 A professional business economist has to integrate the concept and methods from all these disciplines in order to understand and analyse practical managerial problems.
-Business Economics is not only valuable to business decision makers, but also useful for managers of ‘not-for-profit’ organisations.
+Business Economics is not only valuable to business decision-makers, but also useful for managers of ‘not-for-profit organisations.

 Business Economics may be defined as the use of economic analysis to make business decisions involving the best use of an organization’s scarce resources.

 Joel Dean defined Business Economics in terms of the use of economic analysis in the formulation of business policies.
-Business Economics is essentially a component of Applied Economics as it includes application of selected quantitative techniques such as linear programming, regression analysis, capital budgeting, break even analysis and cost analysis.
+Business Economics is essentially a component of Applied Economics as it includes the application of selected quantitative techniques such as linear programming, regression analysis, capital budgeting, break-even analysis and cost analysis.

 Economics has been broadly divided into two major parts i.e. Micro Economics and Macro Economics.
 Before explaining the nature of Business Economics, it is pertinent to understand the distinction between these two